 While considering how to go to the Maldives with proper packing, make sure you don’t pack pork, alcohol or tobacco products (without health warning) along with any religious books.
 Coming to one of the most important accessories, do carry a water-resistant or underwater camera with a polarizer to shoot all the action on land and underwater.
-To stick to your budget, you can carry snorkeling, surfing or diving gear to cut down on renting cost.
+All Maldives travel tips will tell you to carry snorkeling, surfing or diving gear to cut down on renting cost and stick to your budget.
 Carry minimal tropical-friendly clothing, swimsuits (for private islands), sunscreen, toiletries, surf wax, personal care products, and medical emergency kit.

 8. Check And Compare Prices For Water Activities